windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/routing.md

         foo: bar
 ```

-The attributes in `variables` will auto set to input request if this route be matched and there is no same param name in HTTP query.
+The attributes in `variables` will auto set to request as default value if this route be matched and there is no same param name in HTTP query.
 So if this route matched, you can get `foo` value in controller:

 ``` php
 $this->input->get('foo'); // bar
 ```

-But if you type `/flower/25/alias?foo=yoo`, then you will get `yoo`.
+But if you type `/flower/25/alias?foo=yoo`, then you will get `yoo`, the variable will be override by HTTP query.

 ### Extra Params